aiminhua/ncs_samples/ble_comprehensive/README.rst

 Perform the following steps for the test.

 1. Connect the kit to the computer using a USB cable.
 The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
 #.
 Open ``Serial Debug Assistant`` (which is available in Microsoft Store).
-Set baud rate as 1000000 and choose the second COM port of nRF5340 DK.
+Set baud rate as 1000000 and choose the second COM port of nRF5340 DK
+   Note: the latest nrf5340dk, we only have 2 COM ports.
+So you need to have a USB-to-UART bridge or you can change source code to make use of uart0.
 #.
 Reset the kit.
 #.
 Connect to the device using nRF Connect for Mobile.
 Tap **Enable CCCDs**.
 #.
 Select the UART RX characteristic value in nRF Connect.